 Truck loans are available through banks or alternative lenders, as small banks don’t offer these types of loans.
 The repayment time can extend up to 10 years.

 Unlike business car loans, the truck serves as collateral.
 Truck loans are risky because of the issues and expenses related to oil changes, maintenance, and repair.
-Therefore, the lenders often feel hesitant in offering these finances to the borrower.
+Therefore, the lenders often hesitate to offer the borrower these finances.
 Other risk factors can be:

 - Having low credit